santoshmn26/Assistive-touch-for-Windows-PC/README.md

 Transparency action is also added. to higlight or de-highlight double click on the text box.
 To move the text box click on the text entry and drag.

-Planning to add more updates to add to perform mathamatical operations and open browser links etc.
+Planning to add more updates to perform mathamatical operations and open browser links etc.